-From source to tap, the City of Savannah performs tests throughout the system each day to ensure safe drinking water.
+From source to tap, the City of Savannah performs tests throughout the system each day to ensure that your drinking water meets all state and federal requirements.
 While lead is a common, naturally occurring metal found in the environment, it seldom occurs naturally in water supplies.
 Lead enters drinking water primarily as a result of the corrosion or wearing away of materials containing lead that are in plumbing.

 - No detectible lead.
 There is no detectable lead in Savannah’s sources of water – the Savannah River and the Floridan Aquifer.